Shiso: Names

 In English, it is sometimes called the "beefsteak plant", because purple-leaf varieties resemble the blood-red color of meat.
 Other common names include "perilla mint", "Chinese basil", and "wild basil".
-The alias "wild coleus" or "summer coleus" probably describe ornamental varieties.
+The alias "wild coleus" or "summer coleus" probably describes ornamental varieties.
 Red-leaf varieties are sometimes called "purple mint".
 In the Ozarks, it is called "rattlesnake weed", because the sound the dried stalks make when disturbed along a footpath is similar to a rattlesnake's rattle.
 The Japanese name shiso became part of the English lexicon in the 1990s, owing to the growing popularity of sushi.

 The plant is sometimes referred to by its genus name, Perilla, but this is ambiguous as perilla could also refer to a different cultigen (Perilla frutescens var. frutescens).
 To avoid confusion, Perilla frutescens var. frutescens is called egoma ("perilla sesame") in Japan and deulkkae ("wild sesame") in Korea.

 When red-leaf shiso was introduced into the West in the 1850s, it was given the scientific name Perilla nankinensis, after the city of Nanking.
 This name is now less common than Perilla frutescens.